Schiddik/ObjectToNode/README.md

 ## Creating multiple elements from an array

 This function is a just an idea, which has to be improved...
-The idea is to crate multiple elements through an array.
+The idea is to create multiple elements through an array.
 It returns an object, in which the attributes are numerated.
 This object then can be interpreted by the functions above.